Individual Savings Account (ISA / NISA) are a way of saving and investing without paying any tax on the returns you make.

 Making contributions and withdrawals

 Because of the tax advantages of ISAs, there are rules governing contributions and withdrawals.
 Contributions are subject to annual limits.
-For the current tax year the annual limit is £15,240, part or all of which can be saved in a cash ISA.

 Withdrawals may be permitted depending on the type of ISA you opt for.
 If you have invested your full allowance during the tax year and then withdraw some of the cash, you will not be able to contribute any more to your ISA during that tax year.